analysiscenter/radio/docs/source/intro/preprocessing.rst

         .create_mask()
     )

-Sample crops from scan: preparing training examples for neural net
+Sample crops from scan: preparing training examples for neural network
 --------------------------------------------------------------------

 RadIO has ``sample_nodules`` that allows to generate batches of small crops, balancing cancerous